 How to Reach Lerici:

-Lerici has no train station so it is best to take a train till La Spezia station and then a direct bus to Lerici.
-There are buses every 30 minutes.
+Lerici has no train station so it is best to take a train till La Spezia station and then a direct bus.
+Buses run every 30 minutes.
 In the summer (until September), there are regular ferry services from Cinque Terre & Portovenere to reach Lerici.

 Visiting the town of Poets by Discover Portovenere